Toymakers Anxious Over Next Round Of Tariffs

 MINNEAPOLIS (WCCO) – After toughing out the first holiday season in more than 60 years without retail giant, Toys-R-Us, the $28-billion U.S. toy industry is looking to bounce back.

-“This is the annual business conference of the American toy industries,” says Steve Pasierb.
+“This is the annual business conference of the American toy industries,” said Steve Pasierb.

 Pasierb is the Toy Association’s president and CEO.
 The group is holding its annual business meeting in Minneapolis, where the 1,100 members are comparing their fears not all fun.
 It’s because a deepening trade war is about to hit the industry as it gears up for the coming holiday shopping season.

-“A 25% increase in prices, a tariff or a tax on those toys will put 300 of them potentially out of business.”
+“A 25% increase in prices, a tariff or a tax on those toys will put 300 of them potentially out of business,” Pasierb said.

 He is referring to worries that smaller toy companies could be hit the hardest.
 95% of all toy makers are not the giants like Hasbro, Mattel and Lego, but rather small businesses.